AuxStudio/react-native-boiler-plate/docs/STYLE_GUIDE.md

 Some common terminology that we use.

 - Ref - refers to a reference in a database
+- Handler - refers to a container component that handles a part of the app's logic, e.g. AuthHandler dispatches the getAuth action.

 ## Save hair, read these tips: